-- Hopefully, plaintiff understands that he needs a medical expert to bring a viable claim.
+- Hopefully, the plaintiff understands that he needs a medical expert to bring a viable claim.
 Setting aside the concerns about a pro se medical malpractice plaintiff being able to handle the administration of a medical malpractice lawsuit in Maryland, the key to the getting an expert who will fault the nurse's care.

-- How would be the best possible expert?
+- Who would be the best possible expert?
 The doctor who amputated his 3rd toe.
 If he or she has the opinion that inadequate care was the reason the toes were amputated, that would make a very compelling case.

 - Baltimore County